How to get better Indoor Air Quality in your home

 Whole house mechanical ventilation can be accomplished using a single ventilation fan, air exchanger or other method; or use a combination of these to achieve the required airflow.

 If you’re building a new high-performance home or updating an existing home, you will likely encounter the need for whole-house ventilation.
 Homes built to tighter standards require ventilation systems.
-That means intake of fresh air as well as exhausting of stale air.
+That means creating a path to exhaust the stale, dirty air.
 You want to build tight and then ventilate right.

 With a ventilation system, there’s a continuous flow of fresh air to reduce humidity, odors, particulates, VOCs and other potentially harmful substances in the air.
-Plus the ventilation provides a much more even temperature and comfort level throughout the home improving the overall indoor air quality!
+Mechanical ventilation also provides a much more even temperature and comfort level throughout the home, improving the overall indoor air quality!